devendranaga/nwos/README.md

 - [ ] correct handling of ref count in rx and egress
 - [ ] MACsec implementation
 - [ ] Cryptography wrapper callback interface
-- [ ] MbedTLS, wolfSSL GCM & GMAC
+- [ ] MbedTLS, wolfSSL GCM
 - [ ] IPsec implementation
 - [ ] Event capture and storage tests
 - [ ] Address translation must be done right before the parser and straight to egress.
 - [ ] DRR egress scheduling
 - [ ] Take pkt buffer numbers from xml config
 - [ ] static ARP cache allocation strategy
-- [ ] CPU affinity per thread
+- [ ] select cpus statically based on the numbers
-- [ ] Count number of CPUs and tie each thread to a CPU
 - [ ] Events: Storage maintenance (create timer to delete the events first items in the queues gets purged)
 - [ ] Handling Ctrl + C
 - [ ] Define event storage format, the same format is used for upload of events
 - [ ] Define event storage encryption
 - [ ] Define MACsec for massive scale usecase (128 SecY) - check what the SAI offers
 - [ ] CMAC PRF
-- [ ] Tooling: packet replay from a file in pgen
 - [ ] Store the received packets in a PCAP
 - [ ] Tooling: ARP spoofing
 - [ ] Tooling: implement the up arrow and down arrow detection and history buffer